huaminghuangtw/Evergreen-Notes/Permanent-Notes/advice.md

 Subtract [incentives](incentives.md) from advice.

-* Don't ask your barber if you need a haircut.
+* Don’t ask your barber if you need a haircut.
-* Don't ask your doctor what you should do.
+* Don’t ask your doctor what you should do.
 (Instead, ask him what he would do if he were in your place.)

 [Prioritize action](cultivate-a-strong-bias-towards-action.md): Take some advice, act on it, adjust accordingly.
 Otherwise advice gathering can quickly become a form of procrastination.